txt/ase19/docs/optimize.md

 - Add restart-retries.
   - Restart to a random point and see if you get back to the old solution (if so, it really was the best).
-  - MaxWalkSat (MWS) routinely performs dozens of retries.
+  - _MaxWalkSat_ (MWS) routinely performs dozens of retries.
-- Explore a population,m not just one thing.
+- Explore a population, not just one thing.
   - That is, run many times with different starting positions (where as restart-retry only needs memory for one solution, population-based methods exploit cheap memory).
 - Add a momentum factor to sail through the local maxima:
-  - Neural  nets use such a factor as they adjust their weights
+  - _Neural  nets_ use such a factor as they adjust their weights
-  - Particle swam optimizers (PSO)
+  - _Particle swam optimizers_ (PSO)
     <img src="../etc/img/pso101.gif" width=400 align=right>
     - PSO runs (say) 30 "particles"
     - Each particle mutates a solution in a direction determined by